We all face challenges in our lives at some point.

 Our challenges in life do not fit neatly into boxes.

-These are some of the common issues that an adult may seek counselling for.
+These are some of the common issues that an individual may seek counselling for.
 However, what we are going through most of the time is complex and multi-faceted.
-What you are going through may resemble a few of these common issues, or may resemble none of them at all.
+What you are going through may resemble one or a few of these common issues, or may resemble none of them at all.

-Instead of taking a pathological approach (i.e. illness or disease) to mental health, a wellness approach to mental health focuses on quality of life and reaching the best state of health and well-being an individual is capable of.
+The philosophy of our clinic is based on positive psychology.
+Instead of taking a pathological approach (i.e. illness or disease) to mental health, we believe that being well is about reaching the best state of health and well-being an individual is capable of.

-However, it is still my ethical responsibility to be informed on the diagnosis, treatment and research of mental disorders as a professional counselor.
+As a professionally trained counsellor, I am still highly informed on the diagnosis, treatment and research of mental disorders.
 When the need arises, I follow the DSM-V (Diagnostic and Statistical Manual of Mental Disorders) diagnostic criteria.

 When You Should Seek Counselling